Historic Landmarks Board: Historic Neighborhoods

 The Reverend Harvey Clark arrived a year later in 1842 and settled a land claim north of the Smiths.
 He started a Congregational Church, one that also served as a school house.
 In 1847, Tabitha Brown arrived and started an orphanage in conjunction with the school.
 By 1849, the Tualatin Academy was established.
 One must understand that in 1854, the 36 square miles surrounding the Forest Grove area contained only 25 to 30 landowners.
 Families lived on their individual farms, as the large acreage of these their land claims made them quite isolated from their neighbors.
 Agriculture was the primary occupation of early Forest Grove residents.
 The creation of Tualatin Academy and the town soon to be known as Forest Grove that sprung up around it, forever altered this dispersed development pattern.
 The Academy evolved into the Pacific University of today.
 For a more thorough history of Forest Grove, click here.

 The Historic Downtown is an undesignated area that is centered at the intersection of Pacific Avenue and Main Street.
+The historic downtown area is not listed in the National Register and there are no official borders, however there are a number of significant historic buildings.
 From the intersection, the historic core runs northward a block along Main Street and for several blocks along Pacific Avenue.